-- 13 PLATOON: information on 13 Platoon, the book (see below) and its author Don Gillate, possibly in time also Don’s original audio recordings.
+- 13 PLATOON: information on 13 Platoon, the book (see below) and its author Don Gillate, and his original audio recordings.

-*): this website is and for a long time will be under development.
+*): this website is under permanent development.
 Content and functioning of buttons will gradually increase as new material is added.

 Wanted: additional material

-If you have photos, stories or other material to share, then please get in touch through the form found after clicking the ‘CONTACT’ button at the top of this page.
-The contact form can of course also be used if you have questions regarding the 8th Rifle Brigade or any of it’s members.
+If you have got photos, stories, or other material or information to share, then please get in touch, using the form found after clicking the ‘CONTACT’ button at the top of this page.
+The contact form can also be used for any questions you may have got, regarding the 8th Rifle Brigade or any of it’s members.

-This website is a follow-up of ‘With the 8th Rifle Brigade from Normandy to the Baltic’, an illustrated autobiography by 8th Rifle Brigade veteran Don Gillate, edited by Ronald Jeltes and published by Tredition (ISBN 978-3-7439-9791-2).
-For more information and preview use link below (click book cover).
+This website is a continuation of my work on ‘With the 8th Rifle Brigade from Normandy to the Baltic’, the illustrated autobiography of 8th Rifle Brigade veteran Don Gillate, published by Tredition (ISBN 978-3-7439-9791-2).

 To get in touch, please use the contact form to be found after clicking the ‘CONTACT’ button at the top of this page.